Taiwan hit by strongest earthquake in 25 years: What we know so far

 - Three people were killed as they walked along the Dekalun Trail, a popular hiking path in the Taroko National Park.
 Another person killed was a truck driver whose vehicle was hit by a boulder on the Suhua Highway on the eastern coast.

-- At least four foreign citizens – two Canadians and two Germans – remain trapped.
-The Canadian nationals were trapped in Taroko Gorge, while the Germans were stuck in a tunnel on the Suhua Highway on the island’s eastern coast.
+- At least two foreign citizens from Canada remain trapped in Taroko Gorge.
+According to the German dpa news agency, two German citizens were rescued in a tunnel on the Suhua Highway.

 - Fire authorities said about 60 of the estimated 77 people trapped were caught in a tunnel just north of Hualien City.